 - 3-4 pounds sirloin tip roast

-- 1 tablespoon oil, canola, sunflower, refined olive oil etc.
+- 1 tablespoon oil, use a high smoke point oil like canola, sunflower, refined olive oil etc.

 - 1 teaspoon black pepper, freshly ground

-- thyme sprigs, or rosemary sprigs (or 1 teaspoon dried thyme or rosemary)
+- 6 sprigs fresh thyme or rosemary, optional, or 1 teaspoon dried thyme or rosemary

 - 2 large carrots, cut into 1/2-inch chunks

-- Remove the beef from the fridge 1-2 hours ahead of time to let it approach room temperature for even cooking.
+- Remove the beef from the fridge 1-2 hours ahead of time to take the chill off for more even cooking.

-- Preheat oven to 450°F. Set aside a roasting pan with a wire rack.
-(If you don't have a rack, you can strew thick cut onion and carrots underneath the meat instead.)
+- Preheat oven to 450°F, turning on the oven's convection feature if available.
+Set the oven rack in the middle position.
+Set aside a shallow ovenproof pan fitted with a wire rack.
+(If you don't have a rack, try using the optional vegetables instead.)

 - Pat dry the beef with paper towels to remove excess moisture.
 Then rub with oil on all sides followed by the salt, pepper and optional herbs.
-Optional: insert wireless thermometer (see note).
+Optional: insert wireless dual-probe thermometer for continuous monitoring (see note).